MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-model.md

 ### Track ML models

-A machine learning model version represents an individual model that has been registered for tracking.
+A machine learning model version represents an individual model that is registered for tracking.

 :::image type="content" source="media/machine-learning-model/ml-model-version-tracking.png" alt-text="Screenshot showing the details screen of a model." lightbox="media/machine-learning-model/ml-model-version-tracking.png":::